aezizhu/million-dollar-hunter/api-gateway/README.md

 The API Gateway is the single public-facing entry point for the Million Hunter crypto dashboard platform.
 It handles authentication, rate limiting, request routing, and observability for all client requests.

+> *The gateway architecture prioritizes security, performance, and observability, with each middleware layer carefully designed to handle specific concerns while maintaining clean separation of responsibilities.
+The implementation reflects a systematic approach to building production-ready API infrastructure.*

 ## Features

 - **JWT Authentication**: Secure token-based authentication with JWT validation